javajavascript/MERN-Reddit-App/README.md

 ### Heroku Version Control

 In VSCode version control, this project may be connected to 2 repos.
-If that is the case, the second one is Heroku.
+If that is true, the second one is Heroku.
 If we newly clone this repo, this project will only be connected to 1 repo.
 To check repos, use the command: git remote -v.

 ### Heroku Tutorial